re-js/reactive-box/README.md

 5. And subscribe to change of `a` and `next` reactive dependencies
 6. We are increasing the value of reactive `a` for demonstration subscriber reaction

-Below we will talk about more high level abstraction, to the world of React and integration reactive-box into, for best possibilities togather!
+Below we will talk about more high level abstraction, to the world of React and integration reactive-box into, for best possibilities together!

 Basic usage examples: